mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 3. S8 balanced-discard fusion is also RED at that binding scale:
    8.400×/8.842×/8.561×, despite a 57.819×/61.403×/61.507× full-denominator
    signal at 753 leaves.
-4. Balanced-discard fusion is narrower than recursive CSS AST construction.
+4. Balanced-discard fusion is narrower than recursive CSS AST construction and later shaped-product evidence did not rescue it.
+It is retired as an overfit private alternative.
-   Keep it only as incompatible private research until the same exact generic semantic shape is demanded by both Value and JSON.
-Otherwise retire it as overfit.
 5. The S8 mixed diagnostics-off/on trace has named candidate `parseState` and `mergeLabels` deoptimizations.
 It is not a clean hot-only seal.
 6. No multiprocess bootstrap is warranted for S8 because the 96-leaf point